E-Stos/webjaunt/README.md

 # webjaunt

-This is my webpage.
+This is my personal webpage.
 Enjoy!